sarsanaee/Haffman/README.md

 External Libraries
 ------------------
+There are two libraries which you must install them befor using this package

 1.bitstring
 2.tar

--- can be downloaded using the command:
+-- Installation:

     # pip install bitstring
     # pip install tar
- you maybe need to use **sudo**
+ you may need to use **sudo**
 Developers
 ----------

-1.Seyyed Alireza Sanaee
+1.Seyed Alireza Sanaee

 2.Erfan Sharafzadeh